seppzzz/silverstripe-symlinktask/README.md

-Alternatively, you can download the .zip file from GitHub, extract it, rename the extracted folder to silverstripe-symlinktask, and copy it to your vendor/seppzzz/ directory.
+Alternatively, you can download the .zip file from GitHub, extract it, rename the extracted folder to "silverstripe-symlinktask", and copy it to your vendor/seppzzz/ directory.

 ## Documentation